raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
 6. Copy the photos: Select the images you want.
 Copy them (right-click > Copy or Ctrl+C/Cmd+C).
-Paste them into a folder on your computer where you can find them easily (e.g., Desktop, Documents or Downloads).
+Paste them into a folder on your computer where you can find them easily (e.g., Desktop, Documents, or Downloads).
 --- /task ---

 --- /collapse ---